-ASKIMAGINE &PLAN
+ASKIMAGINE & PLAN

-- Share the Design Challenge with the students - Remind students to imagine a solution and draw their ideas.
+- Share the Design Challenge with the students - Remind students to ask questions and brainstorm ideas, then break into teams to create a drawing of a solar oven.
 All drawings should be approved before building. - Tell students that if they succeed in their design, a tasty treat will be had!